-1.3.
-Resources expended
+1.4.
+Expenditure

 Expenditure is recognised on an accrual basis as a liability is incurred.
 Expenditure includes any VAT which cannot be fully recovered, and is reported as part of the expenditure to which it relates.

 Costs of generating funds comprise the costs associated with attracting voluntary income and the costs of trading for fundraising purposes.